H. Brandt Ayers: Early life

-Ayers was born in Anniston, Alabama to Colonel Harry Mell Ayers and his wife.
+Ayers was born in Anniston, Alabama, to Colonel Harry Mell Ayers and his wife.
 At that time Colonel Ayers was owner of the Anniston Star newspaper.
 Ayers attended Woodstock Elementary School, followed by The Wooster School in Danbury, Connecticut.
 He subsequently attended the University of Alabama, where he received his BA.
 Ayers served in the US Navy as an officer, following which he briefly worked for the Anniston Star before moving to work for a newspaper in Raleigh, North Carolina, where he met his wife Josephine.

 Publishing career

-In the 1960s Ayers returned again to Anniston to assume control of the family newspaper, replacing his father as publisher.
+Ayers returned to Anniston in the 1960s to take over the family newspaper and succeed his father as publisher.
 During this time he moved the newspaper towards being more favourable towards the Civil rights movement that was active in Alabama during this time.
 Ayers also provided commentary for National Public Radio.

 Under Ayers' leadership, the Stars critical stance towards the leadership of Alabama governor George Wallace, and generally left-wing position on the political issues of the day, led Wallace to label it The Red Star.

 Ayers stood down as publisher of the Star in 2016, but remained in charge of the publishing company that owned it, Consolidated Publishing Co.